 The Queen's Birthday ~ Callens is an English Country Dance.
-It was published by Henry Playford in 1703 in The Dancing Master, 12th ed..
+It was published by Henry Playford (website) in 1703 in The Dancing Master, 12th ed..
 It was interpreted by Philippe Callens in 2002 and published in Belgian Boutades.
 It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.
+Someone thought this dance was Easy / Intermediate.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.